Testing Process for Athletes with an Impairment

 If you have a physical impairment:

-- You will be asked if you require any assistance to provide your sample, and you must have a representative with you to sign any documentation if you are unable to do so.
+You will be asked if you require any assistance to provide your sample.

-- If you are a notified for a urine test and you have a catheter or drainage system, you must provide any equipment yourself and the DCO will observe the route of drainage.
+If you are notified for a urine test and you have a catheter or drainage system, you must provide any equipment yourself and the DCO will observe the route of drainage.

-- If you do not have a representative to help you then the DCO may assist.
-This applies to both a urine and blood tests.
+If you do not have a representative to help you then the DCO may assist.
+This applies to both a urine and blood test.

 If you have an intellectual impairment: